Extremely low-bitrate Image Compression Semantically Disentangled by LMMs from a Human Perception Perspective: Methodology

-To obtain a reference image at an ultra-low bitrate, we retrained the existing deep learning-based image compression methods, such as the cheng2020-attn model in the deep image compression platform CompressAI \cite{2020compressai}.
-Given an input image I, a pair of latent $y = g_a(I)$ and hyper-latent $ z = h_a(y)$ is computed.
-The quantized hyper-latent $\hat{z} = Q (z)$ is modeled and entropycoded with a learned factorized prior.
+To extremely compress a reference image at full resolution, we retrained the existing deep learning-based image compression methods, such as the cheng2020-attn model in the learned image compression library CompressAI \cite{2020compressai}.
+Given an input image $I$, a pair of latent $y = g_a(I)$ and hyper-latent $ z = h_a(y)$ is computed.
+The quantized hyper-latent $\hat{z} = Q (z)$ is modeled and entropy coded with a learned factorized prior.
 The latent $y$ is modeled with a factorized Gaussian distribution $p(y|\hat{z} )=\mathcal{N}(\mu ,diag(\sigma ))$ whose parameter is given by the hyper-decoder $(\mu ,\sigma )=h_{s}(\hat{z} )$.
 The quantized version of the latent $\hat{y} = Q(y -\mu ) + \mu $ is then entropy coded and passed through decoder $g_s$ to derive reconstructed image $\tilde{I}_0 = g_s(\hat{y})$.
-The reconstructed image $\tilde{I}_0$ will serve as the starting point of the subsequent multi-stage semantic image decoding.
-The loss function $\mathcal{L}$ of end-to-end training is formulated as, where $\lambda$ is the Lagrange multiplier regulating the trade-off between rate $R(\cdot)$ and distortion $D(\cdot)$.
-The larger the parameter $\lambda$, the large bitrate, and vice versa.
-The ultra-low bitrate compression can be achieved by adjusting the paprameter $\lambda$.
+The loss function $\mathcal{L}$ of end-to-end training is formulated as,

+where $\lambda$ balances bitrate and distortion.
+Adjusting $\lambda$ enables control over compression ratio.
+Our framework is compatible with any learned image compression method.